 Blah Blah Blah formed in Sydney Australia in late 1984 and played regularly around the pumping Sydney and Wollongong Pub Circuit, until they disbanded in 1991.
 During this period they released a number of self funded recordings, the debut single, Changing Times, released on vinyl in 1985.
-Subsequent releases include the cult classics “The Bob Hawke Walk” and “Nuclear Warships “, which received airplay on the local radio station 2JJ Double J.[now 2JJJ].
+Subsequent releases include the cult classics “The Bob Hawke Walk” and “Nuclear Warships “, which received airplay on the local radio station 2JJ (Double J).

-The songs for the album “Remember” were recorded in through the year of 1989, alas the process of recording and life in the Eighties saw the band implode shortly after the completion of the project and as such these recordings have never been released.
+The songs for the album “Remember” were recorded in through the year of 1989, alas the process of recording and life in the Eighties saw the band implode shortly after the completion of the project and as such the original recordings have never been digitally released.
 Until now.
-Many of the songs on “Remember” remain relevant, and in a few cases became more meaningful as world events caught up with Power’s insight.
+The songs on “Remember- The Producer’s Cut” remain relevant, and in a few cases became more meaningful as world events caught up with Power’s lyrics.

-The songs were co-produced for Underfoot Records by the band and Brett Coupland of the Bandit Audio , who also engineered.
-The recordings were made in the legendary Mr “Bad Habits” Billy Fields’ “Paradise Studio”, with overdubs being done in Col Joy’s “Glebe Studios”.
+The songs were co-produced for Underfoot Records by the band and Brett Coupland of Bandit Audio , who also engineered.
+Made in the legendary Mr “Bad Habits” Billy Fields’ “Paradise Studio”, with overdubs being done in Col Joy’s “Glebe Studios”.
 The mix was created at Ian Mason’s “Music Farm” in Byron Bay.

 The band lineup for these sessions was:

 Mic Hardwick: Bass, Vocals